isomerpages/chin-test/_asdfasdf/Example title.md

 permalink: /permalink/
 description: ""
 ---
-aiya some title who cares
+aiya some title who cares about the title